thomas-thivillon/academic-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my webpage.
 I am a PhD candidate in the [Department of Economics](https://leda.dauphine.fr/) and a member of the [DIAL](https://dial.ird.fr/en/) research team at [Paris Dauphine University](https://dauphine.psl.eu/en/), a college of [PSL University](https://psl.eu/en).
-My research focuses on environmental health, technology adoption, and gender equality in developing countries.

-Before starting my PhD, I spent nine years working as a project manager in the NGO sector with a focus on access to energy and clean cooking in Sub-Saharan Africa.
+My research focuses on the evaluation of public policies aimed at improving the health of populations, alleviating poverty, and addressing gender inequalities.
+I use experimental and quasi-experimental research methods to conduct these evaluations.